lumahealthhq/integrations-interview/README.md

-<<<<<<< HEAD
 # Luma Technical Interview

 ## Problem Definition

 A busy hospital has a list of dates that a doctor is available to see patients.
 Their process is manual and error prone leading to overbooking.
 They also have a hard time visualizing all of the available time for a doctor for specific dates.

 ## Interview Task